 Survivors of an old-age or a permanent total disability pensioner receive 100% of the deceased's pension plus dependent supplements.
-In the absence of a surviving spouse and dependent children and if the insured died within 60 months after first receiving a pension, a lump sum equal to 60 months' pension minus the value of the pension already paid is payable to dependent parents.
+In the absence of a surviving spouse and dependent children and if the insured died within 60 months after first receiving a pension, a lump sum of 60 months of pension minus the value of the pension already paid is payable to dependent parents.
 In the absence of dependent parents, the benefit is paid to the person named by the deceased.

-Schedule of payments: Thirteen payments a year.
+Schedule of payments: 13 payments a year.